agkozak/zcomet/documentation/index.md

 ### `self-update`

 `zcomet self-update` updates `zcomet` itself.
-You will have to have installed `zcomet` as a Git repository for this to work.
+You have to install `zcomet` with Git for this to work.

 ### `list`